Kicksecure/privleap/README.md

     username : The name of the user account to create or destroy a communication socket of.
-	--create : Specifies that leapctl should request a communcation socket to be created for the specified user.
+	--create : Specifies that leapctl should request a communication socket to be created for the specified user.
 	--destroy : Specifies that leapctl should request a communication socket to be destroyed for the specified user.